10 Start Up Costs Associated With Renting Out Your Home

 Knowing what will be inspected is important to ensure you pass the first go around.
 You may incur expenses to prepare your home for inspection - replacing smoke detectors, carbon monoxide detectors, tightening railings, touching up peeling paint, and so forth.
 Look at what your jurisdiction inspects and wait until everything is in great shape before you call the inspector.

-Why Tenants In Baltimore Need Working Carbon Monoxide Detectors
+Why Renters In Baltimore Need Working Carbon Monoxide Detectors

 3. Other Inspections